top of page

 Historical Background

-1. Shiloh was the religious and military capital of Israel during the times of the Judges, and the tabernacle resided here for 369 years.
+1. Shiloh was the religious and military capital of Israel during the times of the Judges, and the Tabernacle resided here for 369 years.

 2. It was the first place where the tabernacle became a permanent structure.